 The Value-Added Tax (VAT) Calculator can determine a price before VAT, a VAT rate, or a price that is VAT inclusive.
 Enter values for two out of the three available inputs to compute the third value.

 A GST, or goods and services tax, can be the alternative name of VAT in some countries such as Australia and Canada.
-In addition, the terms are commonly used interchangeably to refer to the same thing, even though GST and VAT in their respective countries can differ tremendously.
-However, no country has both a GST and a VAT.
+In addition, the terms are commonly used interchangeably (sometimes even with "sales tax"), even though GST and VAT in their respective countries can differ tremendously.
+No country has both a GST and a VAT.